- Mission 1: Eyewitness the current political unrest in Tbilisi and find out the protesters’ demands (ACCOMPLISHED);

 - Mission 4: Watch the spectacle of the colliding lover statues in Batumi (DEFERRED);

-- Mission 5: Brave a rickety Soviet cable car ride to the hilltop of the mining town, Chiatura (DEFERRED);
+- Mission 5: Brave a rickety Soviet cable car ride to the hilltop of the mining town, Chiatura (SEMI-ACCOMPLISHED);

 - Mission 6: Venture into the contentious, self-declared autonomous region of Abkhazia (DEFERRED).

-Highlight: A toss-up between a more and less-palatable answer: Georgian polyphonic singing with rich harmonies and energetic traditional dances OR the rarity of encountering a Stalin statue for the first time.
+Highlight: A toss-up between a more and a less palatable answer: Georgian polyphonic singing with its rich harmonies and energetic traditional dances or the rarity of encountering a Stalin statue for the first time.

 Lowlight: Choosing the wrong day to capture the quintessential postcard shot of Kazbegi when I was met arrived to find only grey skies, a low cloud ceiling and drizzling rain – drat.